munificent/craftinginterpreters/book/closures.md

 Closures capture variables.
 When two closures capture the same variable, they share a reference to the same underlying storage location.
 This fact is visible when new values are assigned to the variable.
-Obviously, if two closures capture *different* variables, there is no sharing:
+Obviously, if two closures capture *different* variables, there is no sharing.

 ```lox
 var globalOne;